Angiopolybia pallens: Description and identification

-The A. pallens are distinguished by the ombre-like progression from yellow to black on their bodies.
+Angiopolybia pallens are distinguished by the ombre-like progression from yellow to black on their bodies.
 They have four legs that progress from a lighter yellow to a dark orange.
 The wasp's body is skinny with the back coming to a point.
 Their wings are slim and black.
-The slim wings cause the A. pallens to fly low and for short distances.
+The slim wings cause A. pallens to fly low and for short distances.
 This means that their foraging area is limited to about 1,800 square meters.
 The workers, queens and intermediates of the colony are almost indistinguishable with the queens only occasionally being larger in size.

 The nest of A. pallens is generally in a funnel shape with a downward facing entrance.
 The nest is usually attached to a leaf by a central pedicle.
 In general the nest is strategically placed at a diagonal in order to provide more coverage from a leaf.
 The nest is usually made from a mixture of salivary secretions and vegetal fibers.
 All social wasps use plant fiber as the primary material in the construction of their nests.

 Distribution and habitat

-The Angiopolybia pallens is predominantly found in Brazil.
+Angiopolybia pallens is predominantly found in Brazil.
 They are among the most common species of wasps in this area by an overwhelming amount, as seen in multiple feeding behavior studies.
 The wasps prefer more humid environments and are more active when humidity levels are higher.
 However, the wasps are generally more active during the cooler parts of the day, like the early morning or around dusk.
 The nests of these wasps are typically found in rainforest environments in clearings or on the edge of the forest.
 A. pallens typically have nests that are large and easy to see hanging off of the branch of a tree.
 This means that their nests are subject to predation by ants and other animals.
 In order to compensate for the size and easy sighting the nests are protected from any ant predation by arboreal ants with which they share the tree.